Azure/acs-engine/docs/developers.md

 * `SUBSCRIPTION_ID`: Azure subscription UUID
 * `TENANT_ID`: Azure tenant UUID

-#### OpenShift

-To test the OpenShift orchestrator, you'll need to enable programmatic deployment of the underlying image.
-In the Azure console, find the image under Home > New > Marketplace > Everything.
-Click "Want to deploy programmatically?
-Get started".
-Enable your subscription and click Save.

-You'll also need to have `oc` and `kubectl` binaries locally in your PATH which correspond to the cluster version being tested.
-Download the `oc` binary, then make a symlink or copy of it and name the new file `kubectl`.

-To have the test process deploy and tear down a cluster, set the following environment variables:

-* `CLUSTER_DEFINITION=examples/openshift.json`
-* `DISTRO=openshift39_centos`
-* `LOCATION=eastus`

-Alternatively, to run tests on a pre-deployed OpenShift cluster, set the following environment variables:

-* `CLEANUP_ON_EXIT=false`
-* `LOCATION=eastus`
-* `NAME=`: dnsPrefix of the pre-deployed cluster

-Finally, you'll need to make sure that the apimodel.json corresponding to the pre-deployed cluster is available at `_output/$NAME.json`.
-If you previously used `acs-engine deploy` directly to deploy the cluster, you will need to run `cp _output/$NAME/apimodel.json _output/$NAME.json`.

 ### Debugging

 For acs-engine code debugging you can use [Delve](https://github.com/derekparker/delve) debugger.